 2016 - Lexi Maller ‘Characterising binding media used in Tang Dynasty Chinese murals’, Masters minor thesis, Dr Nicole Tse and Dr Caroline Kyi.

-2015-2017 - IRRTF Research Networks ‘Australia and China: Cultural Materials Conservation Cooperative Research Network’, Prof. Robyn Sloggett, Dr Nicole Tse, Eckfeld, T.
+2015-2017 - IRRTF Research Networks 'Australia and China: Cultural Materials Conservation Cooperative Research Network', Professor Robyn Sloggett, Dr Nicole Tse, Eckfeld, T.

-2014 - Australian Awards Fellowships Program on Reconciliation and Cultural Recovery Program, AusAID DFAT, Prof. Robyn Sloggett,
+2014 - Australian Awards Fellowships Program on Reconciliation and Cultural Recovery Program, AusAID DFAT, Professor Robyn Sloggett,

-2010 - AusAid Fellowship for staff from Timor Leste Secretariat of State for Culture to visit the Grimwade Centre and partners organisations Artlab Australia, Powerhouse, Australian Museum and NGV, Prof. Robyn Sloggett.
+2010 - AusAid Fellowship for staff from Timor Leste Secretariat of State for Culture to visit the Grimwade Centre and partners organisations Artlab Australia, Powerhouse, Australian Museum and NGV, Professor Robyn Sloggett.

-2012-2013 - Melbourne Materials Institute Grant ‘Multiple sensors for the in situ, non-invasive investigation of works of art’, Dr Nicole Tse, Prof. Ann Roberts, Farrell, P, Brodie, G, Schiesser, C & Kyi, C.
+2012-2013 - Melbourne Materials Institute Grant 'Multiple sensors for the in situ, non-invasive investigation of works of art', Dr Nicole Tse, Professor Ann Roberts, Farrell, P, Brodie, G, Schiesser, C and Kyi, C.